hirosasada/zemi/README.md

 - **You can download past student papers below.
 The files are password-protected.**

 ## Dues and word limits 2020
-- **Project Study I   (2nd year students):<font color="RED">5pm on Monday 14 December 2020</font>**
+- **Project Study I :<font color="RED">5pm on Monday 14 December 2020</font>**
--- 2,500-3,000 words in English or 3,750-4,500 characters in Japanese inclusive of all notes but excluding the bibliography.
+--- 2,500-3,000 words in English or 3,750-4,500 characters in Japanese inclusive of all notes but excluding the bibliography.
 - **Project Study II  (3rd year students):<font color="RED">5pm on Monday 14 December 2020</font>**
+-- 3,500-4,000 words in English or 4,750-5,500 characters in Japanese inclusive of all notes but excluding the bibliography.
 - **Project Study III (4th year students):<font color="RED">5pm on Monday 14 December 2020</font>**
+-- 8,500-10,000 words in English or 12,750-15,000 characters in Japanese inclusive of all notes AND the bibliography.

 ## Student Papers
 ### PS II